-3. Compiled Lists – Best For Geographic & Demographic Targeting
+3. Compiled Direct Mailing Lists – Best For Geographic & Demographic Targeting

-Compiled direct mail lists are built from proprietary and publicly available data sources about individuals, households and businesses.
-They’re typically less expensive than response lists, and are often used in campaigns that require geographic targeting and/or demographic (or the business equivalient – firmographic) data to zero in on the best prospects.
+Compiled direct mail lists are built from proprietary and publicly available data sources about individuals, households, and businesses.
+They’re typically less expensive than response lists and are often used in direct mail campaigns that require geographic targeting and/or demographic (or the business equivalent – firmographic) data to zero in on the best prospects.

 - Telephone directories

 - Government records such as voter registration, deed, and other property data, business incorporation, court records & more

 - Private data sources such as credit card companies, survey responses, etc.

 Local Service Providers Often Use Compiled Mailing Lists

 Compiled direct mailing lists are often a go-to source of leads for local service providers such as dentist offices, car dealer & repair shops, restaurants, banks, insurance agencies, IT support companies, and others.

 Typically, these direct mail campaigns are focused on very specific geographic segments.
 Compiled targeted mailing lists can zero in on specific towns, zip codes, or even small radii around an address.
 They can then be further defined by demographic or firmographic selections such as income level/business revenue, home ownership, marital status, number of employees, and more.

 Want to try out a compiled list?
 We can connect you with the best list brokers in the business to get high-quality mailing lists at competitive prices.